 On May 2, 2018, we announced the top-line results from the pivotal Phase 3 study, Study 1 (1002-040).
-The 52-week, global, pivotal, Phase 3 randomized, double-blind, placebo-controlled, multicenter study evaluated the long-term safety and tolerability of bempedoic acid 180 mg/day versus placebo in high-risk patients with ASCVD and/or HeFH whose LDL-C is not adequately controlled with current lipid-modifying therapies, including maximally tolerated statin therapy.
+The 52-week, global, pivotal, Phase 3 randomized, double-blind, placebo-controlled, multicenter study evaluated the long-term safety and tolerability of bempedoic acid 180 mg/day versus placebo in high-risk patients with ASCVD and/or HeFH whose LDL-C is inadequately controlled with current lipid-modifying therapies, including maximally tolerated statin therapy.
 The study was conducted at 117 sites in the U.S., Canada and Europe.
 A total of 2,230 patients were randomized 2:1 to receive bempedoic acid or placebo.
 The primary objective was to assess the long-term safety and tolerability of bempedoic acid versus placebo over 52 weeks.
 The secondary objective was to assess the 12-week LDL-C lowering efficacy of bempedoic acid versus placebo.
 Tertiary objectives were to assess the effect of bempedoic acid on other lipid parameters and risk markers, including hsCRP.
-While analyses of the complete safety and efficacy results from Study 1 are ongoing, the top-line results are summarized as follows:
+Final results of the study were presented by Kausik K. Ray, MBChB, MD, MPhil of Imperial College London on August 25, 2018 at the European Society of Cardiology.
+The final results are summarized as follows: